srinivashappy/ncss/README.md

 Structural classes
 ------------------

-Layout and structural classes are **stand-alone** and should never contain a prefix or suffix.
+Layout and structural classes provide a semantic context for underlaying elements.
+Names are **stand-alone** and should never contain a prefix or suffix.

 Syntax: <code>.context</code>